 A pregnancy will eventually start to show, so you may want to notify your employer that you're pregnant as you approach that point.
 Prior to that point, if you do not require or anticipate any kind of leave for medical visits or pregnancy-related sickness, and are otherwise able to perform the major functions of your job, you may choose not to share that information with your employer.

 You may need to notify your employer if you are going to take leave.
 You can consult with your supervisor, human resources department, company handbook, or your union to determine your company's policies about using sick leave, short-term disability leave, or FMLA leave (if you are eligible).
 Each type of leave may have different advance notification requirements that you may be required to follow.
+For FMLA leave, employees are required to provide 30-day advance notice and must provide sufficient information for an employer to determine whether the leave request is warranted under the FMLA.
 If advance notification is required in order to utilize leave, you should comply with the notification requirements even though it requires you to disclose your pregnancy.

 6. Can my employer prevent me from working while I'm pregnant or require me to take a certain amount of leave?